Reward Shaping for Human Learning via Inverse Reinforcement Learning: Introduction

+With the IRL formulation in mind the authors wondered if IRL could be used to recover a shaped reward from a human expert for faster human task learning.
+Shaped reward functions increase learning speed by providing positive feedback for every action that moves a learning agent closer to an optimal policy \cite{peterson2004day}.
+This increased feedback is meant to guide learners towards optimal policies more quickly.
+Many algorithms have been proposed for IRL but in order to achieve reward shaping we selected a max-margin approach \cite{abbeel2004apprenticeship}.
+In max-margin IRL the goal is to recover a reward that makes the expert behavior appear maximally different from all other behavior.
+This means there is a steep ascent in reward received as one gets closer and closer to the expert behavior that generated the reward.

+In totality we propose a three step process to produce a learning aid for humans learning to perform sequential decision problem tasks, which we outline in Figure~\ref{fig:proc}.
+First, define the task that human reward shaping will be applied to.
+Second, learn reward functions from human's that are experts at the defined task using a max-margin IRL algorithm.
+Finally, show the learned reward functions to future human learners in order to increase their learning rate.

+To test the proposed process two human subject experiments were conducted using an online game as our defined task.
+We then recruited a cohort to play the game and identified two experts in this cohort for reward learning.
+Finally, we used the learned rewards to modify the points future players received while playing the game.
+Players who received our reward shaping intervention demonstrated higher levels of performance when compared to a control group given equal amounts of time to play the game.

-In what follows, Section 2 provides a very cursory review of related research.
-Section 3 covers preliminary technical terms and formulations.
-Section 4 outlines the experimental design and setup.
-Section 5 details the results of the experiment.
-Section 6 describes the algorithms developed for the experiment.
-And Section 7 gives a brief summary of the contributions of this paper along with future research directions.
+In what follows, Section~\ref{sec:related} gives a brief review of related work.
+Section~\ref{sec:prelim} provides a very cursory review of preliminary mathematical variables and equations.
+Section~\ref{sec:algorithm} develops the ``large-margin" IRL algorithm used in the experiments.
+Section~\ref{sec:experiment} describes the human subject experiments and their results.
+And Section~\ref{sec:conclusion} gives a brief summary of the contributions of this paper along with future research directions.